Medical Information Only. Always consult your healthcare provider before enrolling in any clinical trial.

 What the Registry Record Tells You About NCT01630265

-The ClinicalTrials.gov registry entry for NCT01630265 describes a study currently listed as completed.
-It is categorized as NA, which is the standard way researchers label where a study sits along the investigational pathway from early safety work through later efficacy and post-marketing evaluation.
+The ClinicalTrials.gov registry entry for NCT01630265 describes a study currently listed as completed, categorized as NA.
 The registered enrollment target is 436 participants, a figure that helps gauge the scale of data the investigators plan to collect.
-The listed sponsor is Augusta University, which has 126 total studies on file at ClinicalTrials.gov, and sponsors are the parties responsible for study design, oversight, and regulatory filings.
+The listed sponsor is Augusta University, which has 106 total studies on file at ClinicalTrials.gov.

 Frequently Asked Questions